Homemade Cookies...Made Out of M&Ms

 Although many people think of using a bag of plain milk chocolate M&M's with this easy cookie recipe, be adventurous and try out another variety of this world-famous Mars candy.
 Using a different variety of M&M's can give your homemade batch of cookies an unexpected but delicious twist of flavor.
 Some different options you could use include dark chocolate, mint chocolate, almond, pretzel, peanut butter, or even coconut M&M's.

 If you are looking for a simple and homemade cookie recipe, I do hope that you will give these made-from-scratch M&M cookies a shot.
 I guarantee that you will not be disappointed with the results.
 If you have any questions or comments about any part, feel free to leave these in the comment section below.
 Happy baking to all!

 Here are a few helpful baking tips that will come in handy with this delicious cookie recipe:

-- For a chewier cookie, be sure to bake on an ungreased baking sheet, as using cooking spray or greasing it with butter can cause the bottom of the cookies to turn brown and crunchy.
-Note, however, that if you aren't planning to grease your pan, you should use parchment paper or a silicone baking mat—otherwise your cookies may become stuck on the pan!
+- For a chewier cookie, be sure to bake it on an ungreased baking sheet, as using cooking spray or greasing it with butter can cause the bottom of the cookies to turn brown and crunchy.
+Note, however, that if you aren't planning to grease your pan, you should use parchment paper or a silicone baking mat—otherwise, your cookies may become stuck on the pan!
 After baking for 10 minutes, immediately transfer the cookies to a sheet of wax paper where they can cool.

 - To achieve a crunchier cookie, bake each batch for the whole 12 minutes.
 You can also leave them on the baking sheet for a couple of minutes to further brown the bottom of the cookies.

 - If you would like to make a smaller batch of cookies or prepare the dough ahead of time to use at a later date, you can store this recipe in an airtight container in the freezer for up to 3 months.
-When ready to use, simply place the container in the refrigerator for a few hours to allow the dough to completely thaw.
+When ready to use, simply place the container in the refrigerator for a few hours to allow the dough to thaw completely.